Iordanchic/PM.02/README.md

 # mdk-02.02-part-1
-First part of practical work
+First part of the practical work